MD-REHMAN/js-by-example/README.md

 ## What it isn't?

 - Not a setup guide.
-- It doesn't promise to make you an expert in JS, but a beginner to strong fundamentals.
+- It doesn't promise to make you an expert in JS, but a beginner with strong fundamentals.

+### Contribution

+- _For now, I am not accepting any PRs._
+- But Feel free to raise issues, for any issues or feature requests.